MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 This set of articles provides actionable and authoritative guidance for building and operating a highly reliable and scalable solution on Azure.
 The guidance has a technical foundation in Azure Well-Architected Framework best practices.
 It's also based on reviews of numerous customer implementations.

-## What is an AI workload in the context of Well-Architected Framework?
+## What is an AI workload in the context of the Well-Architected Framework?

-An AI workload designs a particular portion of its functionality around artificial intelligence technology for predictive, discriminatory, or generative use cases.
+An AI workload is a workload that uses AI technology for predictive, discriminatory, or generative use cases.
 Sometimes, this functionality replaces a traditional code logic and data access solution that is otherwise deterministic.
 This design produces an experience that determinism and a classical code and data model can't accomplish.
-Artificial intelligence combines code logic and data into a single package.
+AI combines code logic and data into a single package.

-Generally, AI workloads break down into two categories, generative AI and traditional AI.
+Generally, AI workloads break down into two categories: generative AI and traditional AI.

 **Generative AI** refers to workloads that are based on machine learning practices.
 These practices are designed to autonomously generate novel outputs rather than return results that the workload finds within the data model based on pattern analysis.
 Generative AI includes language models that you can pretrain on users' datasets or use like software as a service (SaaS), such as Azure OpenAI Service.